Invention of Knowledge

 Invention of Knowledge is a studio album by Anderson/Stolt, a musical collaboration formed by singer-songwriters and musicians Jon Anderson and Roine Stolt.
 It was released on 24 June 2016 by InsideOutMusic.
 The project originated in 2014 after Anderson had performed with Stolt on a progressive rock-themed cruise, and the two decided to record an album.
 The recording process involved Anderson recording ideas in demo form in California and sending them online to Stolt in Sweden, who would develop music based on them.
 Invention of Knowledge was recorded in Sweden by several musicians, including Tom Brislin, Daniel Gildenlöw, and members of Stolt's band The Flower Kings.

 Invention of Knowledge received some positive reviews from critics.
 It charted in several countries, and reached number 58 on the UK Albums Chart.
 Anderson and Stolt discussed the idea of performing the album live on tour, but no tour for the album was mounted.
+As of 2023, the collaboration between the two artists appears to have concluded and no further releases are planned.